-- · Accounts Receivable: Trade, net of allowance Represent amounts billed and currently due from customers and are stated at their estimated net realizable value. - · Accounts Receivable: Retainage Represent amounts which have not been billed to or paid by customers due to retainage provisions in construction contracts, which amounts generally become payable upon contract completion and acceptance by the customer. - Costs and Estimated Earnings in Excess of Billings on Uncompleted Contracts Represent revenues recognized in excess of amounts billed, which management believes will be billed and collected within one year of the completion of the contract (i.e. Contract Assets) and are recorded as a current asset, until such amounts are either received or written off. - · Billings in Excess of Costs and Estimated Earnings on Uncompleted Contracts Represent billings in excess of revenues recognized (i.e. Contract Liabilities) and are recorded as a current liability, until the underlying obligation has been performed or discharged.
+- Accounts Receivable: Trade, net of allowance Represent amounts billed and currently due from customers and are stated at their estimated net realizable value. - Accounts Receivable: Retainage Represent amounts which have not been billed to or paid by customers due to retainage provisions in construction contracts, which amounts generally become payable upon contract completion and acceptance by the customer. - Costs and Estimated Earnings in Excess of Billings on Uncompleted Contracts Represent revenues recognized in excess of amounts billed, which management believes will be billed and collected within one year of the completion of the contract (i.e. Contract Assets) and are recorded as a current asset, until such amounts are either received or written off. - Billings in Excess of Costs and Estimated Earnings on Uncompleted Contracts Represent billings in excess of revenues recognized (i.e. Contract Liabilities) and are recorded as a current liability, until the underlying obligation has been performed or discharged.

 Remaining performance obligations represent the transaction price of firm orders or other written contractual commitments from customers for which work has not been performed or is partially completed and excludes unexercised contract options and potential orders.
-As of March 31, 2020, the aggregate amount of the remaining performance obligations was approximately \$609.5 million.
-Of this amount, the Company expects to recognize \$542.1 million, or 89%, in the next 12 months and the remaining balance thereafter.
+As of September 30, 2020, the aggregate amount of the remaining performance obligations was approximately \$428.8 million.
+Of this amount, the current expectation of the Company is that it will recognize \$386.6 million, or 90%, in the next 12 months and the remaining balance thereafter.